Thrivestack-public/docs/docs/getting-started/analyze/instrumentation/identification/group.md

 | `context` | Object | No | A map containing additional context related to the event |

 ### Group Traits
 Group traits are used to build a detailed profile of a group.
-The following traits are accepted as part of the request, it is mandate to send `group_type`
+The following traits are accepted as part of the request; it is mandated to send `group_type`

 | Trait | Type | Description |
 | --- | --- | --- |